SIT20416 Certificate II in Kitchen Operations

 AM I ELIGIBLE FOR A FUNDED PLACE IN THE USER CHOICE PROGRAM?

-To be eligible for a government contribution towards the costs of training, an apprentice or trainee must have entered into a training contract for a qualification that is funded by the Queensland Department of Education and Training and be registered in Queensland Department of Education and Training’s registration system DELTA.
+To be eligible for a government contribution towards the costs of training, an apprentice or trainee must have entered into a training contract for a qualification that is funded by the Queensland Department of Employment, Small Business and Training and be registered in Queensland Department of Employment, Small Business and Training’s registration system DELTA.
 The contract commencement date or recommencement date must be on or after 1 July 2010, and the training provider selected to deliver the training must hold a pre-qualified supplier status for the nominated qualification.

 ARE THERE ANY RULES I SHOULD BE AWARE OF IN RELATIONS TO FUNDING?